-It gives me great pleasure when people ask me what I do to say I’m a weaver.
+I hear so many people say, “I’m not a real weaver, I only…..”
+If you weave, you are a weaver.
 There are many ways to be a “weaver”.
-You can be a production weaver, a hang-on-the-wall art weaver, an armchair weaver, a wearables weaver, a rug weaver, a weave-for-my home weaver, a weave-for-gifts-weaver, a teacher, a therapeutic setting weaver, a community development weaver, a social activist weaver, a weaving-related business owner or manufacture, an editor of weaving materials, an author, a blogger, an historian, a clothing designer, the list goes on.
+You can be a production weaver, a hang-on-the-wall art weaver, an improvisational weaver, an armchair weaver, a wearables weaver, a rug weaver, a weave-for-my home weaver, a weave-for-gifts-weaver, a teacher, a therapeutic setting weaver, a community development weaver, a social activist weaver, a weaving-related business owner or manufacture, a textile designer, an editor of weaving materials, an author, a blogger, an historian, a clothing designer, the list goes on and my favorite is make-myself-happy weaver.
 All of these require that you have a working knowledge of how weaving works.

-I came upon this life in a way that makes some sense looking back, but as I was going about it seemed haphazard.
-At some point in my journey, I read Joseph Campbell‘s writings on following your bliss with intellectual heart-felt enthusiasm.
-I wanted to know HOW to follow my bliss.
+I grabbed onto this idea of bliss seeking with intellectual, heart-felt enthusiasm of youth.
+While I found his thesis motivating, I wanted to know HOW to follow my bliss.
 Where was the practical information to get me from here to bliss?
-Now I get it.
 Following your bliss is not in the least bit practical.
+Society will not make it easy.
 It take a lot of impracticality to make that journey.